-The City of Malabon University (CMU) was founded in 1994 through Municipal No. 14-1993, at Brgy.
-Panghulo, City of Malabon and was first known as Malabon Community College (MCC), intended to provide local residents of Malabon, especially those coming from low-income families, an affordable means of acquiring higher education geared towards the demands of an emerging global village at minimal cost.
-MCC initially offers four (4) courses until it flourished into having its own graduate school known as Graduate Studies and Applied Research (GSAR).
-A year thereafter, MCC put up its first permanent building on a 2-acre land in Barangay Longos, City of Malabon.
+The City of Malabon University (CMU) was founded in 1994 through Municipal Ordinance No. 14-1993, at Brgy.
+Panghulo, Malabon City, and was first known as Malabon Community College (MCC).
+It was intended to provide local residents of Malabon, especially those coming from low-income families, affordable means of acquiring higher education geared towards the demands of an emerging global village at minimal cost.
+MCC initially offered four courses until it flourished into having its own graduate school known as Graduate Studies and Applied Research (GSAR).
+A year thereafter, MCC put up its first permanent building on a 2-acre land in Brgy.
+Longos, Malabon City.

-After Malabon officially became a city in 2001, Malabon Community College was then changed to Malabon City College.
-Bearing no significant change in its name, MCC remained true to its mandate through continuous development of its globally competitive professionals, managers, instructors, entrepreneurs and leaders.
-Through MCC’s noticeable growth and development, the Commission on Higher Education (CHED) immediately recommended its upgrade into a University status, MCC was then named as City of Malabon University.
+After Malabon officially became a city in 2001, Malabon Community College was changed to Malabon City College.
+Bearing no significant change in its name, MCC remained true to its mandate through continuous development of its globally competitive professionals, managers, instructors, entrepreneurs, and leaders.
+Through MCC’s noticeable growth and development, the Commission on Higher Education (CHED) immediately recommended its upgrade into a University status, thus, MCC was renamed as City of Malabon University.